SR 761 – Purpose of the Senate Study Committee on Dyslexia

 Public Meetings of the SR 761 Senate Study Committee on Dyslexia

-The meetings of the SENATE STUDY COMMITTEE ON DYSLEXIA were held in Room 307 at the Coverdell Legislative Office Building (CLOB), 18 Capitol Square SW, Atlanta, GA 30303.
+The meetings of the SENATE STUDY COMMITTEE ON DYSLEXIA have been held in Room 307 at the Coverdell Legislative Office Building (CLOB), 18 Capitol Square SW, Atlanta, GA 30303.

-Recordings of the 2018 Meetings of the SR761 GA Senate Study Committee on Dyslexia
+Recordings of the Past 2018 Meetings of the SR761 GA Senate Study Committee on Dyslexia

 Watch, listen, and learn right along with the senators!
 Hear presentations from experts and public comments by parents and professionals: